 Using the right materials makes all the difference between a smooth move and broken boxes.
 At a minimum, you’ll want to gather:

-If you’re tackling a move in historic towns like Concord, NH or Portland, ME, where many homes have narrow staircases or tight hallways, using smaller boxes for fragile items is crucial.
+If you’re tackling a move in a historic New Hampshire town like Concord or an older neighborhood in Portland, ME, where many homes have narrow staircases or tight hallways, using smaller boxes for fragile items is crucial.
 Smaller boxes are easier to carry and reduce the chance of dropping or tilting items.

 Pro tip: College Bound Movers can provide packing materials in advance, so you don’t have to worry about sourcing supplies.